-This anecdote now serves as a locker room fairytale that I have told time and time again when meeting junior members of my swimming team.
-Aside from remembering to tie one's pants before one swims, I now always ensure that we don’t go off the deep end over the pursuit of victory before a heat.
-As humiliating as this experience was, I learned a lot about humility and taking myself seriously; while a necessity, an excess of it may not lead one to an optimal performance.
+This tale of my swimming misadventure has become a locker room legend, shared with junior members of my team.
+Aside from reminding everyone to tie their pants before they swim, I

+also the importance of staying balanced in the pursuit of victory.
+As humiliating as it was,

+this experience taught me about humility and lightheartedness.

-Even now, when my friends and I are drowning in the sea of physics formulas and trivial computer science lingo before our finals, I never hesitate to start singing the funniest song I know if I feel that the stress is getting to all of us; while many might say this is “distracting” and “unproductive”, laughter is the secret weapon that cuts through the pressure that we all face and reminds us that, sometimes, the best way to achieve our best is to embrace the joy and absurdity of the journey.
-Therefore, amidst the chaos of any daunting task, I believe that a well-dosed laughter in every journey can propel us towards success with a lighter heart and a smile on our face, enabling us to enjoy challenges.
+Now, when my friends and I are drowning in the sea of physics formulas and computer science lingo before our finals, I never hesitate to start singing the funniest song I know if I feel that the stress is getting to all of us.
+Amidst any daunting challenge, a well-timed joke can cut through the pressure, reminding us to embrace the joy and absurdity of life’s journey.
+Laughter is our secret weapon, and with it, we tackle challenges with lighter hearts and brighter smiles, finding success in the joy of the process.

 Hi Rayhan,

 Your essay is absolutely fantastic!
 Your anecdote is unique, and your personality shines through with impeccable comedic timing and profound reflection.
 I thoroughly enjoyed reading it from start to finish, and your attention to detail and vivid descriptions had me fully immersed in the story.